Short-Term Skilled Nursing Facilities for Seniors

 Please feel free to click on any link below to go directly to that specific section:

-1. What is Short Term Skilled Nursing?
+- What is Short-Term Skilled Nursing?

-2. Rehabilitative Skilled Nursing Facility vs Skilled Nursing Home
+- Rehabilitative Skilled Nursing Facility vs Skilled Nursing Home

-3. How Long Can I Stay in a Skilled Nursing Facility?
+- How Long Can I Stay in a Skilled Nursing Facility?

-6. Does Medicaid Cover Skilled Nursing Costs?
+- Does Medicaid Cover Skilled Nursing Costs?

-8. How Can I Find Short-Term Rehabilitative Skilled Nursing Near Me?
+- How Can I Find Short-Term Rehabilitative Skilled Nursing Near Me?

-What is Short Term Skilled Nursing?
+What is Short-Term Skilled Nursing?

-Short term senior rehab is usually given as care for patients to overcome an illness or recover from an injury.
-On the other hand, long-term skilled nursing is provided for patients suffering from chronic medical conditions who are not expected to recover from their condition sufficiently to leave the long term skilled nursing facility (also known as a nursing home).
+Short-term senior rehab is usually given as care for patients to overcome an illness or recover from an injury.
+On the other hand, long-term skilled nursing is provided for patients suffering from chronic medical conditions who are not expected to recover from their condition sufficiently to leave the long-term skilled nursing facility (also known as a nursing home).

 Skilled nursing services include:

-• Caring for wounds.
+- Caring for wounds.

-• Facilitating intravenous (IV) therapy.
+- Facilitating intravenous (IV) therapy.

-• Installing and removing a catheter.
+- Installing and removing a catheter.

-• Conducting physical therapy.
+- Conducting physical therapy.

-• Providing speech and or swallowing therapy
+- Providing speech and or swallowing therapy

-• Monitoring of patient's vital signs.
+- Monitoring of patient's vital signs.

-• Administering medications
+- Administering medications

-• Conducting occupational therapy
+- Conducting occupational therapy

-Short term skilled nursing for seniors can only be provided to patients if it is ordered by a doctor and is covered by health insurance such as Medicare, Medicaid, Veterans Affairs, or private health insurance providers.
+Short-term skilled nursing for seniors can only be provided to patients if it is ordered by a doctor and is covered by health insurance such as Medicare, Medicaid, Veterans Affairs, or private health insurance providers.

 Rehabilitative Skilled Nursing Facility vs Skilled Nursing Home

-senior rehabilitation with physical therapistMost people use the terms skilled nursing facility and skilled nursing home interchangeably.
+Most people use the terms skilled nursing facility and skilled nursing home interchangeably.
 While both are associated with medical care, the two terms apply to different types of care.
 A skilled nursing home, also known as long-term skilled nursing, refers to the physical building where individuals who need medical care are housed to be provided 24-hour medical care and attention by qualified medical staff.
 Most nursing homes house patients for long-term or permanent stays..
-The stay in a nursing home may be paid or by out of the patient’s resources, or by relatives.
-Medicare does not cover the cost but in certain instances Medicaid may kick in.
+The stay in a nursing home may be paid for out of the patient’s resources, or by relatives.
+Medicare does not cover the cost but in certain instances, Medicaid may kick in.

 SNFs can accommodate extended stays for patients if needed, but they do not accept permanent stays comparable to a nursing home.
 In terms of medical personnel, skilled nursing facilities have more highly qualified medical staff than nursing homes.
-However, both facilities must meet strict standards and are inspected regularly to ensure high-quality care for patients.
+However, both facilities must meet strict standards and be inspected regularly to ensure high-quality care for patients.

 How Long Can I Stay in a Skilled Nursing Facility?

 Skilled nursing facilities work as a transitional care center for patients from a hospital stay until they can return to their homes.
-Because of this, patients will stay only in a SNF for short periods.
+Because of this, patients will stay only in an SNF for short periods.
 Once mostly healed and rehabilitated, patients are discharged to return home or their prior place of residence if that happens to be an assisted or independent living facility.

-A patient covered by Medicare, Medicaid or any private medical insurance can stay in an SNF for a maximum of 100 days as part of their policies.
+A patient covered by Medicare, Medicaid, or any private medical insurance can stay in an SNF for a maximum of 100 days as part of their policies.
 However, if the patient needs to stay in the SNF for more than 100 days, the patient must pay for the extra days out of pocket.
-A skilled nursing facility will usually notify patients if their 100 days of coverage is running out and will usually help them to transition back home to complete any needed treatments.
-However, it is not the short term facility’s responsibility to keep track of those costs so patients or their caregivers need to be aware of how many days they have already spent in a SNF so that they can avoid paying for the costs out of pocket.
+A skilled nursing facility will usually notify patients if their 100 days of coverage is running out and will usually help them transition back home to complete any needed treatments.
+However, it is not the short-term facility’s responsibility to keep track of those costs so patients or their caregivers need to be aware of how many days they have already spent in a SNF so that they can avoid paying for the costs out of pocket.

 Patients will get a renewed SNF coverage of 100 days only after being out of SNF care for two months and after being admitted for another inpatient stay of no less than three days.
 Medical insurance, if available, may cover these services for patients who medically need therapy even after they have used up their first 100 days.
 However, Medicare will not cover any costs of skilled nursing beyond the first 100 days.